Why am I Dry Down There? An Easy Guide to Understanding Vaginal Dryness

 Vaginal estrogen creams are prescription-only treatments used to treat vaginal dryness, itching, and painful intercourse (dyspareunia) caused by menopause.

 These creams, such as Estrogel, Estrace cream, and Premarin cream, are categorized as local hormone replacement therapy (HRT).
-While effective in alleviating menopausal symptoms, they can increase the risk of endometrial cancer.
+While effective in alleviating menopausal symptoms.

 Vaginal estrogen tablets or rings